Diary of a Network Geek

 WiFi, Free and Otherwise

-Filed under: Fun,Fun Work,Geek Work,The Network Geek at Home,Things to Read — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:56 am for you boring, normal people.
+Filed under: Fun,Fun Work,Geek Work,The Network Geek at Home,Things to Read — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:56 am for you boring, normal people.

 Over the past couple years, I’ve written a number of posts about wifi.